johnlunney/portal/readme.md

 p down
 ```

-List saved paths and the relative scores
+List saved paths and their relative scores

 ```
 portal l
 ```

-for more information:
+For more information:

 ```
 portal --help